 Another concern we often hear about GPS tracking is that it is pricey and complicated.
 Even ten years ago, the technology required to follow movement on a satellite map in real-time was not something most businesses and individuals could purchase in just a few clicks.
 While GPS technology has remained largely the same since its development in the 80s and 90s, the hardware and software associated with it have come a long way.
 Tracking devices are smaller, simpler to use, and more affordable than a walkie-talkie.
 The apps and interfaces used to gather the information are smart, and designed to display information in a way that is useful to individuals who are not NASA scientists.

 The last misconception many people have about GPS tracking is that modern-day smartphones have GPS technology built into them, so additional tracking systems for individuals are redundant.
 While built-in GPS software might be useful for showing your friend where you are in a park, it is not a reliable method for long-term tracking because at any point the phone could die, be forgotten, or simply have location services turned off.
-These risks are totally avoided by trackers that are hardwired into vehicles, attached in a magnetized case, or simply placed in a backpack or belt holster.
+These risks are totally avoided by trackers that are hardwired into vehicles, attached in a magnetized case, or simply placed in a belt holster.

 At Spytec GPS, we hear these concerns and work hard to resolve them.
 To find out more about the GPS solution that is right for you, take our tracker quiz.